rxv3774/WebCheckers/docs/DesignDoc.md

 ## Architecture and Design
-The Web Checkers webapp uses a Java-based web server and was built using the Spark web micro framework and the FreeMarker template engine to handle HTTP requests and generate HTML responses.
+The Web Checkers webapp uses a Java-based web server and was built using the Spark web micro framework and the FreeMarker template engine to handle HTTP requests and generate HTML or AJAX responses.

 ### Summary
 The following Tiers/Layers model shows a high-level view of the webapp's architecture: